dattar321/dattar321/README.md

 - Hi, I’m Rohit Datta
 - I’m interested in Backened Development, machine learning & minimal frontend to getting things done
 - I’m currently Working as a Software Engineer in Brainstation-23
-- I mainly work with django & javascript jquery & vue
+- I mainly work with django, javascript, jquery & vue
 - I wanna work with ml
 - How to reach me with dattar321@gmail.com